Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 Miles’ mom is here in support, but struggling with pronouns.

 “I love her to death.
-Him,” she said, correcting herself as she and Miles laugh.
+Him,” she says, correcting herself as she and Miles laugh.
 “So whatever Miles decides to be, that's it's choice.
 Her?
 His?
 I still have to get used to this."

 “We try to use the bounty that comes through the cafe and re-infuse it right back into Jackson.
 That saying we are the 'salt of the earth,' I never understood what that meant but it was explained to me that we have to flavor this space.
 If we hold back our flavor, then we're really ripping off the universe.”